nareshpoonia/friends-quiz-cli-app/README.md

 # Neog Camp - Quiz About F.R.I.E.N.D.S (Assignment for Point Three)

-This is a CLI app for a quiz about myself, which is also assignement for point three of NeogCamp Bootcamp
+This is a CLI app for a quiz about F.R.I.E.N.D.S, which is also assignement for point three of NeogCamp Bootcamp

 ## Table of contents